The Top Startup Studios of 2023

 - A deep sense of responsibility

 This studio provides additional funding, operational support, and other resources to help bootstrap the emerging company.
 In addition to helping form new businesses, the studio also boasts an investment arm to provide capital to other nascent organizations.
-Since its founding Wilbur Labs created or invested in over 20 new companies, with new businesses formed each year.
+Since its founding, Wilbur Labs created or invested in over 20 new companies, with new businesses formed each year.
 A few highlights from this growing portfolio include:

 Founded by Jack Abraham in 2012, the San Francisco-based Atomic leverages a disciplined approach to form disruptive startup businesses from innovative ideas.

-Atomic also boasts a similar two-pronged approach of both transforming great ideas into promising new businesses in addition to providing investment capital to other fledgling organizations.
-The studio leverages a collection of “serial entrepreneurs,” many of whom boast experience building billion-dollar companies, who serve as co-founders to the organizations incubated in the Atomic studios.
+Atomic also boasts a similar two-pronged approach of transforming great ideas into promising new businesses in addition to providing investment capital to other fledgling organizations.
+The studio leverages a collection of “serial entrepreneurs,” many of whom boast experience building billion-dollar companies, and serve as co-founders to the organizations incubated in the Atomic studios.
 When combined with a knowledge base made up of the best practices in business creation along with other capital resources, the studio reduces the risk of the entrepreneurial process.

-Jack Abraham still serves as Managing Partner and CEO for Atomic, and commented on the studio’s philosophy.
+Jack Abraham still serves as Managing Partner and CEO for Atomic and commented on the studio’s philosophy.
 "There has never been a better time to start a company and our mission is to encourage more people to choose entrepreneurship.
 The world can be better when more people build the future we want together,” said Abraham.
 Some highlights from their portfolio include

 Based in The Netherlands, Michael van Lier formed Builders in Rotterdam in 2015.
 They focus on building nascent technology companies powered by innovative ideas and experienced operational know-how, combined with strong capital sources.

 Like other studios, the company leverages an internal lab used to vet brainstormed ideas to determine the strength of the opportunity.
-After identifying the best ideas, they match each concept with experienced leaders striving to make a perfect match between product and founder.
+After identifying the best ideas, they match each concept with experienced leaders striving to make a perfect match between the product and the founder.
 Check out these links to the companies formed at Builders: